nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 * For `fork`-`join_none`, the parent process will continue at the same time with all the processes spawned by the fork.

 Just simple as that, start your block with `fork`, then end your block with either `join`, `join_any` or `join_none`.
 However, life is not that much easy.
-Let's consider some cases below, where using some other control methods alongside with fork are necessary.
+Let's consider some cases below, where using some other control methods alongside with fork is necessary.

 ---
 ## fork join in a loop